ChuksJoshuaa/Django-product-ecart/README.md

 ## Tools, libraries and resources used:

 - [Pillow](https://pillow.readthedocs.io/en/5.3.x/) - Pillow is the friendly PIL fork.
-PIL is the Python Imaging Library
+PIL is the Python Imaging Library.

 - [FontAwesome](https://fontawesome.com/)